 Construction Specifics

-ABB will, in exchange for $49,500,000 US dollars, provide manufacturing, installation, testing and commissioning of two HVDC Light Converter Stations (combined to form the HVDC Tie – see Schematic 1).
+ABB will, in exchange for $49,500,000 US dollars, provide engineering, manufacturing, construction, testing and commissioning of two HVDC Light Converter Stations (combined to form the HVDC Tie – see Schematic 1).
 ABB is a respected industry player that has a long-standing relationship with ENA.
 ABB is also 1 of only 2 companies in the world possessing the HVDC “Light” technology required to transfer relatively high electrical loads.

-In addition to the costs directly associated with the HVDC Tie, there are additional costs amounting to approximately $15.5 million associated with (1) the construction of AC and DC transmission lines (the “AC/DC Transmission Lines”) connecting the HVDC Tie with the Loma Alta substation and CFE’s substation (approximately 20 miles @ $250K/mile, or $5.0MM), (2) network upgrades to BPUB’s and CFE’s transmission system required by ERCOT, CFE and BPUB for electrical capacity and reliability purposes ( $3.5MM), (3) the acquisition of right-of-way (ROW) in the U.S. and Mexico necessary for the AC/DC Transmission Lines ($1.5MM), and (4) other upgrades, e.g. 230/138kv substations, engineering consulting, legal fees, etc. ($5.5MM).
+In addition to the costs directly associated with the HVDC Tie, there are associated improvements amounting to approximately $14.9 million associated with (1) the construction of AC and DC transmission lines (the “AC/DC Transmission Lines”) connecting the HVDC Tie with the Loma Alta substation and CFE’s substation (approximately 13 miles ($4.5MM)), (2) network upgrades to BPUB’s and CFE’s transmission system required by ERCOT, CFE and BPUB for electrical capacity and reliability purposes ( $3.2MM), (3) the acquisition of land leases in the U.S. and right-of-ways (ROWs) in the U.S. and Mexico necessary for the AC/DC Transmission Lines ($0.7MM), and (4) other upgrades, e.g. 230/138kv substations, engineering consulting, legal fees, etc. ($6.5MM).

 Schematic 1